Generalized BSDE With 2-Reflecting Barriers and Stochastic Quadratic Growth: Existence and uniqueness of solutions for GRBSDE under strong assumptions on the coefficients

-The goal of this section is to study the existence and uniqueness of the solution of GBSDE (\ref{eq0}) under strong assumptions on the coefficients. \\ \\ We assume the following assumptions : \\ $\bf{(C.1)}$ $(i)$ $f$ is uniformly Lipschitz with respect to $(y,z)$, \it{i.e.}, there exists a constant $0<C_1<\infty$ such that for any $y$, $y^{\prime }$, $z$, $z^{\prime }\in \R$,
+In this section we shall present the existence of solutions to GRBSDE (\ref{eq0}) under strong assumptions on the coefficients. \\ \\ We assume the following assumptions : \\ $\bf{(C.1)}$ $(i)$ $f$ is uniformly Lipschitz with respect to $(y,z)$, \it{i.e.}, there exists a constant $0<C_1<\infty$ such that for any $y$, $y^{\prime }$, $z$, $z^{\prime }\in \R$,

 $(ii)$ There exists a constant $C_2>0$ such that for all $y$, $y^{\prime }$, $z$, $z^{\prime }\in \R$, $-C_2\leq f(\omega ,t,y,z)\leq 0$.\\ $\bf{(C.2})$ $(i)$ $g$ is uniformly Lipschitz with respect to $y$, \it{i.e.}, there exists a constant $0<C_3<\infty$ such that for any $y$, $y^{\prime }\in \R$,